shaun2099/react-custom-validator/README.md

 If you want create your own validator:
 ## Customized validator

+Create your own validator by just creating and exporting a function like below, and use it together with other validators

 ``` js
 export const OnlyLetter = (message) => ({
 	validate: (value) => {